 Ingredient Splitting – Beware

-For more information on Ingredient Splitting, check out our dedicated article to the technique Ingredient Splitting in Pet Food – Exposed
+For more information on Ingredient Splitting, check out our dedicated article on the technique – Ingredient Splitting in Pet Food – Exposed.

 Peas And Heart Disease

-The heart disease occurred in select breeds such as golden and Labrador retrievers, a whippet, a Shih Tzu, a bulldog, and miniature schnauzers.
-None of these breeds are genetically prone to the disease which suggests that there must be another cause and the reports pointed the finger at legumes like Peas.
+What stumped many was the fact that none of these breeds are genetically prone to the disease, which suggests that there must be another cause, and the reports pointed the finger at legumes like Peas.

-If true, this could have enormous consequences and massively shake up the commercial dog food world as almost all brands, especially premium brands, utilize Peas and other legumes as their primary carbohydrate source.
-However, at this time this link is far from conclusive and may be unfounded.
-Unfortunately, a significant amount of research and studies conducted in relation to pet food are funded by pet food manufacturers and therefore can be biased or misleading.
+At the time of writing this article, many believed that this link could have enormous consequences and massively shake up the commercial dog food world as almost all brands, especially premium brands, utilize Peas and other legumes as their primary carbohydrate source.

-Sadly of the brands that we have reviewed and analyzed to date, very few are completely free of pea-byproducts.
-Until there is further awareness of this trend and real action is undertaken by consumers, the trend is likely to continue.
+Sadly many of the dog food brands that we have reviewed and analyzed over the last few years include Pea-Byproducts in their recipes.
+Until there is further awareness of these ingredients and dog owners shift away from these brands and recipes, the trend is likely to continue.